-Staggering in its completeness, Holzwarth’s modern art classic seems to include every single major and minor artist of significance, with brilliantly concise and informative essays and a beautifully reproduced artwork for each.
+Staggering in its completeness, Holzwarth’s modern art and contemporary art classic seems to include every single major and minor artist of significance, with brilliantly concise and informative essays and a beautifully reproduced artwork for each.

-There are literally thousands and thousands of major and minor artists who have made a real contribution to art history, and there is no way to represent a tiniest fraction of even the most important of them.
+There are literally thousands and thousands of major and minor famous artists who have made a real contribution to history of art & art movements, and there is no way to represent the tiniest fraction of even the most important of them.

-So I have decided instead to present twenty major famous artists from various art movements, selected somewhat arbitrarily by me, and recommend my favorite book for each of them.
+So I have decided instead to present twenty major famous artists from various art movements, selected somewhat arbitrarily by me, and recommend my favorite art history books for each of them.